kubevirt/kubevirt/docs/disk-expansion.md

 And increase the spec.resource.requests.storage to a larger size.
 A running VMI will be notified that the disk has been expanded.
 File systems remain unchanged - they need to be expanded to use the remaining data.

+## Why do we not expand file systems?

+An operating system may do its own caching of disk writes, and to expand a file system we need to write to portions of the disk that are already in use.
+This may result in corrupt data, unless the operating system expects this kind of operation to happen.

+For this reason we do not increase the file system size automatically.

+## Why is the DataVolume size and the VirtualMachine size unchanged?

+The DataVolume and VirtualMachine specs are currently immutable and are not updated to match the growing PersistentVolumeClaim.

+Additionally, DataVolumes are predecessors to PVC populators (still in progress), and in the future, will be unlinked and garbage-collected by kubernetes once the import is done.
+They are not expected to continue to be used after the import is done.

+If you wish to track the current PVC size for a given VirtualMachineInstance without finding the matching PVC, you can inspect the vmi.status.volumeStatus PersistentVolumeClaimInfo field.